Android Layouts

 • A typical layout defines the visual structure for an Android user interface and can be created either at run time using View/ ViewGroup objects or we can declare our layout using a simple XML file which is located in the res/layout folder of our project.

-• There are several types of Layouts that will be used in almost all Android applications to provide a different view, look, and feel.
+• Several types of Layouts will be used in almost all Android applications to provide a different view, look, and feel.
 These are:-

 • Linear Layout

-• LinearLayout is a view group that aligns or arranges all children in a single direction, vertically or horizontally.
+• LinearLayout is a view group that aligns or arranges all children vertically or horizontally in a single row or column direction.

 • Relative Layout

-• RelativeLayout is a view group that displays child views in relative positions i.e., Positions child views relative to each other or relative to the parent view..
+• RelativeLayout is a view group that displays child views in relative positions i.e., this layout allows us to position views relative to each other or to the parent layout.

 • Constraint Layout

-• Allows creating complex layouts by setting constraints between views, offering flexibility and responsiveness.
+• This is a flexible layout that allows us to create complex layouts by setting constraints between views, offering flexibility and responsiveness with a flat view hierarchy.

 • Android Constraint Layout is used to define a layout by assigning constraints for every child view/widget relative to other views present.